F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_hierarchical-port-binding.rst

 Prerequisites
 -------------

-- Licensed, operational BIG-IP :term:`device` or :term:`device cluster`.
+- Operational BIG-IP :term:`device` or :term:`device cluster` licensed for SDN services.

 - Operational OpenStack cloud (|openstack| release).

 - Administrator access to both BIG-IP device(s) and OpenStack cloud.

-- Software Defined Networking (SDN) service.

 - F5 :ref:`agent <agent:home>` and :ref:`service provider driver <install-f5-lbaasv2-driver>` installed on the Neutron controller and all other hosts for which you want to provision LBaaS services.